droonga/droonga.org/tutorial/1.0.6/plugin-development/adapter/index.md

 (snip)
 ~~~

 Note: you must place `"sample-logger"` before `"search"`, because the `sample-logger` plugin depends on the `search`.
-Droonga Engine applies plugins at the adaption phase in the order defined in the `catalog.json`, so you must resolve plugin dependencies by your hand (for now).
+Droonga Engine applies plugins at the pre adaption phase in the order defined in the `catalog.json`, so you must resolve plugin dependencies by your hand (for now).

 ### Run and test